 Simon Masterton-Smith trained at Guildhall School of Music and Drama under Arthur Reckless and at the London Opera Centre under Pieter van der Stolk.
 While with the English National Opera, he was coached by Denis Dowling and Josephine Veasey.

-Since Simon got his first pantomime job after Arthur sent him to audition during his first term at Guildhall, he has worked in many different areas of the entertainment industry, including Opera, Musicals, as well as Pantomime, recordings, television and film.
-He sang at Glyndebourne Festival, Summer Season and played both the village idiot and God in his first West End Musical, Beyond the Rainbow.
-Simon: “I’ve even had a go as a Rock Ballad singer in West Berlin!”
+Since Simon got his first pantomime job after Arthur sent him to audition during his first term at Guildhall, he has worked in many different areas of the entertainment industry, including opera and musicals as well as pantomime, recordings, television and film.
+He sang at Glyndebourne Festival, Summer Season and played both the village idiot and God in his first West End musical, Beyond the Rainbow.
+Simon commented: “I’ve even had a go as a Rock Ballad singer in West Berlin!”

 West End musicals include Evita, Umbrellas of Cherbourg (Roland Cassard), Sweeney Todd (Judge Turpin) and Aspects of Love (George Dillingham) – he did that last one again in Lincoln.
 Simon was a founder member of the New D’Oyly Carte Company at the Savoy, and spent several years at the Coliseum with English National Opera: Pacific Overtures (Shogun’s Mother) – coached by Stephen Sondheim – Die Fledermaus (Frosch), Street Scene (Harry Easter), and Orpheus in the Underworld (Mars).

-Alongside his career in show business, Simon has been teaching on the Vocal Faculty at Trinity Laban Conservatoire, since the BA Musical Theatre course was in its second year, and has seen it evolve into one of the most prestigious Music Theatre courses in the country.
+Alongside his career in show business, Simon has been teaching as part of the Vocal Faculty at Trinity Laban since the BA Musical Theatre course was in its second year, and has seen it evolve into one of the most prestigious Musical Theatre courses in the country.
 He also teaches at Court Theatre Training Company, teaching young actors how to sing.
-Many of Simon’s past students have gone on to success on the West End and International stages, in films and on television.
+Many of Simon’s past students have gone on to success on the West End and international stages, in films and on television.
 Simon also has a large private practice and is a member of the Association of Teachers of Singing.

 His system for enabling students to develop a strong technical base is a mixture of the discipline of Bel Canto mixed with the raw energy of Hüsler.
 “If a singer has great strength in the body, the throat can look after itself”, he explains.